psuryateja123/davis_test/README.md

 #### Improvements:

 * There is a further room for expanding the framework by integrating BrowserStack to run on multiple browsers.
-* Integration of Allure report for better visual representation, I have added to other projects in JavaScript and [Python](https://github.com/psuryateja123/python-behave)
+* Integration of Allure report for better visual representation, I have added to other projects in [JavaScript](https://github.com/psuryateja123/cypress_meetup_demo) and [Python](https://github.com/psuryateja123/python-behave)
-* Integration of framework to CI and adding build notifications to communication channels like - Slack
+* Integration of framework to CI and adding build notifications to communication channels like - Slack, did it for my previous projects in [JavaScript](https://github.com/psuryateja123/cypress_meetup_demo) and [Python](https://github.com/psuryateja123/python-behave)